mikimer/LoRa/assets/6_TestLoRa.md

 2. If you haven't already, ensure that you customize the code with your unique `Network_ID` and `Network_key`.
 3. Use the USB Type A-B cable to connect the Arduino to your computer.
 4. Upload the code from your IDE to the Arduino.
    a.
-In the 'Tools' tab, select the 'Arduino/Genuino Uno' board, and the port corresponding to your USB cable _(/dev/cu.usbmodem1411 for Mac)_
+In the 'Tools' tab, select the 'Arduino Mega' board, and the port corresponding to your USB cable _(/dev/cu.usbmodem1411 for Mac)_
    b.
 Open the `Serial Monitor` window in the IDE.
    c.
 Select 115200 baud as a baude rate
    d.
 Click on the `upload` arrow